byui-cse/cse251-course/week04/prepare.md

 Having a thread wait on a semaphore that is never `released()` is a deadlock situation.
 Note that a semaphore of 1 is the same thing as a lock.

 Semaphores are often used with locks.
+A semaphore of size 1 is the same as a lock.